-Just a hop, skip, and a jump from the hotel in Nashville we stayed at was Fox’s Donut Den (3900 Hillsboro Pike).
+Fox’s Donut Den (3900 Hillsboro Pike) was just a hop, skip, and a jump from our hotel in Nashville, Tennessee.
 I drove by a couple of times, waiting for a parking spot to open up near the entrance.

 When I finally walked in, there was a line to place my order.
-Normally I steer clear of lines, but now, after the fact, was it worth waiting in line?
+I usually steer clear of lines, but now, after the fact, was it worth waiting in line?
 Hell yeah!

-After investigating the term Kolache and the variation Klobásník earlier in the week, I was excited to see a cheddar sausage version at Donut Den.
-Up until that point, my caveman mind called them super-sized pigs in blankets.
+After investigating the term Kolache and the variation Klobásník earlier in the week, I was excited to see a cheddar sausage version at Fox’s Donut Den.
+But, unfortunately, my caveman mind called them super-sized pigs in blankets until that point.

-While this tasty snack’s origins can be traced back to the Czech Republic, it seems that this sausage version was thought to have first appeared in Texas.
-How it became a popular item on donut shop menus is unknown.
+While this tasty snack’s origins go back to the Czech Republic, many believe this sausage version first appeared in Texas.
+However, how it became a popular item on donut shop menus is unknown.

 Also, I guess I wasn’t feeling very chocolaty at the moment.

-The apple fritter was the winner in my book at Donut Den, followed closely by the old-fashioned cake donut.
-As for the Kolache, wieners rules don’t cha think?
+The apple fritter was the winner in my book at Fox’s Donut Den, followed closely by the old-fashioned cake donut.
+As for the Kolache, wieners rules, don’t cha think?